 Germany, Frankfurt, 86 Mbps

 The German server has shown great potential with 86 Mbps as per Fast.com test results.
 But it was not meant for it to fulfill our streaming desires as Windscribe left us to stare at the black Netflix error screen again, ending our round-the-world trip on a sour note.

 How to use Windscribe for Netflix?

-Using Windscribe for Netflix is a piece of sweet dessert that is typically produced by employing the food preparation technique commonly known as baking.
+Using Windscribe for Netflix is very easy.
 After you set up your Netflix account, you have to choose a server in the same country.
 If it’s either the US or the UK, pick an appropriate WINDFLIX server.

 Users will be glad to learn that Windscribe has apps not only for the major platforms but also for Amazon Fire TV and Nvidia Shield devices.
 In addition, it supports different routers and provides instructions on how to configure them.